aleen42/PersonalWiki/Programming/JavaScript/async_programming/async_programming.md

 ##### **2.2.1 CPS converting for try-catch blocks**

-Similarly, if we try to do some long time task within try-catch blocks, we can also use CPS style to eliminate the waiting for the returned result.
+Similarly, if we try to do some long time task within try-catch blocks, we can also use CPS to eliminate the waiting for the returned result.

 ```js
 function div(dividend, divisor) {